OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 >##### Level of Detail
 >Please note, the more detailed the construction documents are, the 1) the more accurate the GC's numbers will be and 2) the less surprises there will be as to what finally gets built.
 However, as one can imagine, the more detailed the drawings, the higher the design fees and the longer it takes to develop them.
 >
 >In this light, as with most construction projects we have worked on, our clients end up dialing into a balance.
-That is, spending *just enough* on design fees to get a bid that is pretty accurate -- with the understanding that some of the details will be worked out with the contractors and OpeningDesign along the way.
+That is, spending *just enough* on design fees to get a bid that is pretty accurate -- with the understanding that some of the details will be worked out with the contractor(s) and OpeningDesign along the way.
 This is especially true when working with a GC you trust very early in the process.
 >
 >If, however, you prefer more thorough documentation, please let us know--as we will adjust this proposal in that regard.
 >